Floer theory for Lagrangian cobordisms: Introduction

 \subsection{Long exact sequences for LCH induced by a Lagrangian cobordism.}

-If $\Sigma_1$ is a Hamiltonian deformation of $\Sigma_0$ for some suitable and sufficiently small Hamiltonian, the Floer homology groups $HF_\pm(\Sigma_0, \Sigma_1)$ can be identified with Morse homology groups of $\Sigma_0$.
-Similarly, the bilinearised Legendrian contact homology groups $LCH_{\varepsilon^\pm_0,\varepsilon_1^\pm} (\Lambda^\pm_0,\Lambda^\pm_1)$ can be identified with the bilinearised contact homology groups $LCH_{\varepsilon^\pm_0,\varepsilon_1^\pm}(\Lambda^\pm_0)$ (as defined in Subsection \ref{subsec: LCH}) following \cite{Duality_EkholmetAl}.
-Thus the long exact sequences in Corollary~\ref{cor:posnegLES} can be reinterpreted as long exact sequences relating the singular homology of a Lagrangian cobordism and the Legendrian contact homology of its ends.
+If $\Sigma_1$ is a Hamiltonian deformation of $\Sigma_0$ for some suitable and sufficiently small Hamiltonian, there is a well defined Floer differential on $CF(\Sigma_0, \Sigma_1)$ and the Floer homology group $HF(\Sigma_0, \Sigma_1)$ can be identified with the Morse homology group of $\Sigma_0$.
+Similarly, the bilinearised Legendrian contact homology groups $LCH_{\varepsilon^\pm_0,\varepsilon_1^\pm} (\Lambda^\pm_0,\Lambda^\pm_1)$ can be identified with the bilinearised contact homology groups $LCH_{\varepsilon^\pm_0,\varepsilon_1^\pm}(\Lambda^\pm_0)$ (as defined in \cite{augcat}) following \cite{Duality_EkholmetAl}.
+Moreover, in the same situation, the Cthulhu complex can be interpreted as a double cone, and thus provides long exact sequences which can be reinterpreted, by the identifications discussed above, as exact sequences relating the singular homology of a Lagrangian cobordism and the Legendrian contact homology of its ends.
 These results are proved in Section \ref{sec:small-pert-lagr}.

-Analogous long exact sequences have previously been found by Sabloff and Traynor in \cite{Sabloff_Traynor} in the setting of generating family homology under the additional assumption that the cobordism admits a compatible generating family, and by the fourth author in \cite{GolovkoLagCob} in the case when the negative end of the cobordism admits an exact Lagrangian filling.
-The latter results have been put in a much more general framework in recent work by Cieliebak-Oancea \cite{SymplecticEilenbergSteenrod}.

 In the rest of this introduction, $\Lambda^+$ and $\Lambda^-$ will always denote closed Legendrian submanifolds of dimension $n$ in the contactisation of a Liouville manifold, and every Lagrangian cobordism between them, as well as any Lagrangian filling of them, will always live in the corresponding symplectisation.
 We will denote by $\overline{\Sigma}$ the natural compactification of $\Sigma$ obtained by adjoining its Legendrian ends $\Lambda_\pm$.
 Note that $\overline{\Sigma}$ is diffeomorphic to $\Sigma \cap [-T, +T] \times Y$ for some $T \gg 0$ sufficiently large.
 We will also use the notation $\partial_\pm\overline{\Sigma}:=\Lambda_\pm \subset \overline{\Sigma}$, which implies that $\partial \overline{\Sigma}=\partial_+\overline{\Sigma} \sqcup \partial_-\overline{\Sigma}$.